hansreier/techreier/eDrops/src/main/resources/static/markdown/elpower_en.md

 ## About my electic power manifest for Norway

 This manifest was written simply because I am frustrated regarding the current energy policy in Norway.
-What is alarming is that the current political direction does not solve the climate crisis, aggrevates the nature crisis, creates unnecessary inflation, higher interest rates, poverty, and contempt for politicians.
+What is alarming is that the current political direction does not solve the climate crisis, aggravates the nature crisis, creates unnecessary inflation, higher interest rates, poverty, and contempt for politicians.
 A century of efforts by the entire Norwegian society to build an industrial nation based on cheap hydropower has been reversed and gradually destroyed in just a few years.